 The story of the Great Basin is not just one of geology and landforms, but also of people.
 This region has been home to American Indians for thousands of years.
-In more recent times, farmers and ranchers, Mormons and sheepherders, all called the Great Basin home.
+In more recent times, farmers, ranchers, Mormons, and sheepherders all called the Great Basin home.

 Within Great Basin National Park, a representive piece of this massive region, stories of people and of places abound.
-Humans have left their mark here, too; from the Fremont Indians, who lived in Snake Valley, to Absalom Lehman, discoverer of Lehman Caves, to the mining camps that at one time dotted the South Snake Range.
-Remnants of former times are abundant.
-They are worthy of preservation as much as any natural feature, as they are invaluable links to the past.
+Humans have left their mark, from the Fremont Indians, to the first explorer of Lehman Caves, Absalom Lehman, to the mining camps that once dotted the South Snake Range.
+Remnants of these times are invaluable links to the past, as worthy of preservation as much as any of the park's natural resources.

 Great Basin National Park Historic Resource Study